Rushimamtora/revershell/README.md

-Kindly Change File name, your IP and port number
+- Change the hostname and port number then execute the script